By Nick Anders, disillusioned expat in Spain.

 What they don’t read about are the thousands of young families who have moved to Spain and who would love to move back to the UK, if they only could afford to as they have no money.
 Or the ones who have moved back already having realised their mistake in moving to Spain in the first place.

-If you really MUST try living in Spain then don’t sell your house in the UK, don’t burn all your bridges, try live in Spain for 6 months or 1 year by renting a house for that length of time.
+If you are thinking about selling up and moving to Spain then my advice is, if you really MUST try living in Spain then don’t sell your house in the UK, don’t burn all your bridges, try live in Spain for 6 months or 1 year by renting a house for that length of time.
 Then you can truly decide and you can move back to the UK or wherever you came from originally without ruining your life.
 Sorry to sound so negative!
+Adios!

 Editor’s note – This article is a reader’s opinion of life in Spain, it is not shared by us but it does represent the thinking of many people who currently live in Spain or of those who have subsequently moved back to their home country.

-We do encourage you to carefully consider your decision in advance.
+We are always being asked, is it good to live in Spain?
+We do encourage you to carefully consider your decision in advance, living in Spain has both pros AND cons and you need to balance these out, judging what is most important TO YOU in life.
 Remember that many expats absolutely love living in Spain.
 Read some responses to Nick’s opinion below and in our comments section and please do share this article and like it on Facebook.

-Where is the best place to live in Spain (for expats)?
+Where is the best place to live in Spain (for expats) in 2024?

 But really you want to be slightly inland.
 Prices drop as soon as you get into the countryside.
 Expats (especially the British) are few and far between and you will have to speak Spanish, the locals will appreciate any effort and will usually be patient to you.
 We like Extremadura, a beautiful ‘undiscovered’ region of Spain.
 Or how about some of the inland areas such as the Jalon Valley on the Costa Blanca where you can reach the coast in 20-30 minutes but still feel part of the ‘real’ Spain?
 On the Costa del Sol you have similar villages such as Frigiliana and Benahavis (although there are plenty of expats in both).